yiffyrusdev/sabry/README.md

     }
 "});
 ```
 *\* Unlike most of other crates that do sass-in-the-rust, sabry currently does not allow unquoted sass/scss.
 You still have to write it in a string-quotes.
-Unquoted sass/scss is reserved for the future, where we shall introduce variable injection.*
+Unquoted sass/scss is reserved for the future, where, hopefully, I'll find more exciting usage for it.
+In the meantime it does look like Zed, for example, still highlights your code (:*

 Now you can build and see two ready for export macros: `mixins!` and `styles!`.
 These are usefull on their own, as invocation of `mixins!()` or `styles!()` - both shall give you the code literal.